citp/privacy-policy-historical/w/wo/woo/woozworld.com.md

 ## **9.**   **No Other Information**

 You will never be asked for any additional PII while using the Website.
 We provide as many privacy protection measures as reasonably possible to insure that no other additional PII is communicated or exchanged within the Website.
 Woozworld employees and on-line moderators (known as Woozband avatars) will never ask you for additional PII.
 NEVER GIVE YOUR PASSWORD UNDER ANY CIRCUMSTANCES.
-Please be vigilant and report any user attempting to obtain PII or your password by contacting us at [customerservice@woozworld.com](mailto:customerservice@woozworld.com).
+Please be vigilant and report any user attempting to obtain PII or your password by contacting us at [our Help page](http://www.woozworld.com/community/help/).

 ## **10.**   **Modifications**